GemsparkDev/Orbit-Commander/README.md

  10/21/2022: Added basic UI support
  0.0.3 - a.1
   	-Added Myra support and references
   	-Added basic framework for creating UI boxes
  10/23/2022: Added two ui menus
  	 -Pause menu with quit button
   	-Mothership resource menu display
  11/25/2022: Corrected mothership resource display
   	-resource amounts are no longer able to be changed directly from the menu

+1/16/2023: Reimplimented enemy typing system
+0.0.4 - a.1
+	-Added cruiser drone
+	-Fixed only able to pick up one item bug